Real Madrid president Florentino offers Ronaldo to Man Utd, Man City after Mourinho blow-up

+Real Madrid president Florentino Perez is prepared to sell Cristiano Ronaldo after a blow-up between the player and coach Jose Mourinho.
 The Daily Mail says a major rift has developed between the star Portuguese forward and Madrid manager Jose Mourinho following a training-ground row, and Perez is reluctantly willing to listen to offers.

 Madrid paid a world-record fee of £80m to Manchester United in 2009 and Perez has said he would want to make a significant profit to appease the supporters for the sale of their best player.

 While there would be numerous suitors for his signature, even top clubs will balk at the astronomical fee and the player's wages.
 At Madrid he commands a salary of 20m euros a year, leaving him with 12m euros net - more than £200,000 a week.
 It might take a net weekly wage in excess of £300,000 to prise him away from Spain.